MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/create-task-module.md

 ## Payload activity properties when a task module is invoked from a command box

-The payload activity properties when a task module is invoked from a command box are listed in the following section:
+The payload activity properties when a task module is invoked from a command box are listed as follows:

 |Property name|Purpose|
 |---|---|